 |

-Every Last Word by Tamara Ireland Stone Samantha hides the severity of her OCD and looks just like the rest of the popular girls in her junior class.
-When a new friend introduces her to a group of misfits in the poetry club, Samantha must learn to be herself while coping with a new reason to question her sanity and all she holds dear.
+Every Last Word by Tamara Ireland Stone Samantha hides her OCD and looks just like the other popular girls.
+When she’s introduced to a group of poetry club misfits, Samantha must learn to be herself while questioning her sanity and all she holds dear.
 TEEN REALISTIC STONE TAMARA

 |